ptmt/ptmt.github.com/_posts/2015-01-26-facebook-flow-on-server-and-client.md

 brew install flow
 ~~~~~~~~

-I am also working on [tryflow.org](http://tryflow.org).
+I am also working on [tryflow](https://github.com/ptmt/tryflow) (**UPDATE: it's obsolete**).
 I hope to get to a place where it is possible to play with Flow and see it in action.

 However, when you decide to use Flow on a really huge project, you need to build it from [flow git repository](https://github.com/facebook/flow) to be able to change a source code.